Odd2003/Rosario-d-Antonio-Challenge-2-Americano/README.md

 A SwiftUI recreation inspired by the TV Time app — built to sharpen SwiftUI skills and implement a functional home-screen widget using WidgetKit.

 # Overview
-This repo contains a learning project that re-creates core UI patterns of the TV Time app using SwiftUI and explores WidgetKit by shipping a home-screen widget.
-The app is intentionally modular to make it easy to learn from and iterate on.
+This repo contains a learning project that re-creates the core UI views of the TV Time app using SwiftUI and explores WidgetKit by shipping a home-screen widget.

 # ✨ Features
-Recreated TV Time–style UI components using SwiftUI
+Recreated TV Time "Shows" screen using SwiftUI

 Functional WidgetKit home-screen widget

-Modular component architecture for easy reuse and experimentation

-Clean folder structure and lightweight data models

 # 🎯 Project Goals
-Improve practical SwiftUI knowledge (layout, state management, view composition)

-Understand and implement WidgetKit timelines, entries, and snapshot behavior
+Understand and implement a widget using WidgetKit

-Build a clean, reusable SwiftUI codebase suitable for iteration
+Improve practical SwiftUI knowledge

 # Project Structure
 TV Time Recreation/